samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ## Execution methods:

-By default, Auto execution is enabled, which does what it says, it automatically executes the node tree based on a specific rules you specify. and those rules are specified in the panel which include:
+By default, Auto execution is enabled, which does what it says, it automatically executes the node tree based on specific rules you specify. and those rules are specified in the panel which include:

-### Always:
+#### Always:

 It is enabled by default and it constantly and successively runs the node tree in spite of the context and space you are in or using.